bitrix24/b24restdocs/api-reference/disk/file/disk-file-copy-to.md

-# Copy File to Specified Folder disk.file.copyto
+# Copy file to the specified folder disk.file.copyto

 {% if build == 'dev' %}